labsyspharm/vae-paper/README.md

 ```bash
 vae config.yml
 ```
-This will execute the pipeline on 9x9um image patches from the CyCIF-1A image presented in the paper, demonstrating all major modules ranging from single-cell CSV sampling and image patch generation, to VAE model training, plot visualization, and concept saliency analysis.
-Analysis output will be saved in `demo/VAE9_VIG7/`
+This will execute the pipeline on 13x13um image patches from the CyCIF-1A image presented in the paper, demonstrating all major modules ranging from single-cell CSV sampling and image patch generation, to VAE model training, plot visualization, and concept saliency analysis.
+Analysis output will be saved in `demo/VAE13/`

-Note that demo results will differ from those presented in the paper due to a smaller training dataset and fewer training epochs.
-For convenience, lightly pre-trained encoder and decoder networks are provided so that the pipeline will skip the VAE training step.
-For those interested in training a model from scratch, simply add a `#` to the beginning of the encoder.hdf5 and decoder.hdf5 filenames in `demo/VAE9_VIG7/6_train_vae/` prior to running the pipeline.
-Do the same for the TRAIN_VAE.txt checkpoint file in `demo/VAE9_VIG7/checkpoints/`.

-When training the model locally on CPUs, each epoch is estimated to complete in approximately 5 minutes.
-Training may be significantly faster using GPU resources.
-In this example, roughly 30 epochs are required for patch embeddings to begin to form distinct clusters in feature space and for learned reconstructions to begin to resemble their respective input image patches.
+For convenience, pre-trained encoder and decoder networks are provided so that the pipeline will skip the VAE training step.
+For those interested in training a model from scratch, simply add a `#` to the beginning of the `encoder.hdf5` and `decoder.hdf5` filenames in `demo/VAE13/6_train_vae/` prior to running the pipeline.
+Do the same for the TRAIN_VAE.txt checkpoint file in `demo/VAE13/checkpoints/`.
+When training the model locally on CPUs, epochs are estimated to complete in approximately 5 minutes each; training may be significantly faster using GPU resources.

 ---